MARTIMM/raku-mongodb-driver/README.md

     Wire -> Client by creating a Client interface ClientIF
   * Wire and Client are singletons now.
   * DatabaseIF and CollectionIF created.
 No needed at the moment but ...
-  * AdminDB and CommandCll as subclasses.
+  * AdminDB and CommandCll as subclasses of Database and Collection resp.
+  * New class Socket and is controlled by Server.
+Request Server for Socket via get-socket().
+  * Connection renamed to Server.
+Client controls Servers and Servers provides Sockets.
+Request Client for Server via select-server().
 * 0.26.5
   * Renamed Connection into Client and created a new Connection module to handle more than one connection by the client.